-It began as a harmless board game.
-How did the Ouija get such a fearful reputation?
+The Ouija board began as a harmless parlor game in 1890.
+How did the most dreaded toy ever created get such a fearful reputation?

 Nevertheless, Ouija Boards have always been a source of scorn for religious fundamentalists, who believe they are tools of Satan.
 Ouija burnings and pleas to end their production still happen here in the digital age, when science and technology is supposed to have evolved us beyond those archaic belief systems conceived by early civilizations to explain the natural world.

-So how did a toy manage to get such a fearful reputation?
+So how did a board game manage to get such a fearful reputation?

 A Brief History of the Ouija Board

 The Ouija Board has a long and unusually sordid history for a board game.
-It was first brought to the commercial market by a business man by the name of Elijah Bond in 1890 as nothing more than a parlor game.
+It was first brought to the commercial market by business man Elijah Bond in 1890 as nothing more than a parlor game.
 The “wonderful talking board” promised “never-failing amusement and recreation for all the classes.”

 It became hopelessly entangled in the occult years later when Spiritualists adopted it as a tool for divining.